 Graham said he supported boosting revenues by closing tax loopholes rather than by raising tax rates.

-Republican Senator Saxby Chambliss said last week he “cared more about the country” than a 20-year-old pledge, and on Sunday Republican Representative Peter King, chairman of the House Homeland Security Committee, told NBC’s “Meet the Press” he agreed with Chambliss.
+Republican Senator Saxby Chambliss said last week he “cared more about the country” than a 20-year-old pledge.
+On Sunday, Republican Representative Peter King, chairman of the House Homeland Security Committee, told NBC’s “Meet the Press” he agreed with Chambliss.